Gnuhry/student-alarm/README.md

 - (proven to be working on managed devices / android enterprise)

 ## installation guide
-See this [tutorial webiste](https://www.thecustomdroid.com/how-to-install-apk-on-android/) (external website) to install the apk on your phone
+See this [tutorial website](https://www.thecustomdroid.com/how-to-install-apk-on-android/) (external website) to install the apk on your phone

 You can get the latest apk from the [release tab](https://github.com/Gnuhry/student-alarm/releases)

 ## planned features

-- earlier alarm option if high traffic volume, or train is canceld and you have to get the earlier one (including maps and train APIs)
+- earlier alarm option if high traffic volume, or train is canceled and you have to get the earlier one (including maps and train APIs)
 - option to have more than one regular lecture schedule, which switch each week
 - import of regular lecture schedule
 - repeatable events